2012 Cadillac Escalade Review

 The 2012 Cadillac Escalade comes standard with lots of power, clever interior features and flashy, unmistakable looks, so it’s no wonder it ranks at the top of its class.

-Still, reviewers write that while it’s easy to love the Escalade, the decision to buy one can be difficult.
+Still, test drivers write that while it’s easy to love the Escalade, the decision to buy one can be difficult.
 Smaller luxury crossovers provide third rows that are more comfortable for adults than the Escalade’s, and many of these models cost less.
 German and Japanese luxury brands like Audi and Infiniti provide more technological wizardry for a similar price.
 However, no other SUV has quite the same cachet as the Cadillac Escalade.

 The Cadillac Escalade does such a good job of combining standard features, bold looks, luxury and value that it earned our 2012 Best Luxury Full-Size SUV for Families and 2012 Best Luxury Large SUV for the Money awards.
 Overall, if you have the money to spend and want to stand out from the crowd, test drivers say the Cadillac Escalade is a great choice.